History of Alton Towers: Stately home and gardens

-Public ownership
+Sale and opening to the public

-In 1924, the remaining part of the estate and house was sold to a group of local businessmen, who formed Alton Towers Limited.
-Although the contents of the house were sold off, the grounds were restored and remained open to the public.
-Parts of the house were converted into cafés and toilets for public use.
+In 1924, the remaining estate was sold to a group of local businessmen, who formed Alton Towers Limited.
+The grounds and house were kept open to the public.
+Areas of the house were adapted with cafés and toilets, with most the Earl's contents auctioned off.

-During the Second World War, Alton Towers was requisitioned by the War Office as an officer training unit.
-The gardens remained closed to the public until 1951.
-It is a common misconception that military occupation of the towers caused a lot of damage to the building.
-However, this is not the case, as much of the building was already boarded up and unused.
-It is now commonly understood that the decay was caused in the inter-war period by the Bagshaw family – the majority shareholders – who sold the wood and plaster fixtures from the house's interiors as well as the lead roofing, allowing water to rot the building's remaining fittings.
-The house was left a denuded shell.
+During the Second World War, Alton Towers was requisitioned by the War Office as an officer training unit and the grounds were closed to the public until the 1950s.
+It is a common misconception that military occupation of the estate was the cause of the house's dereliction at this time.

+In 1950, the estate returned to the control of Alton Towers Ltd. Following this, new majority shareholder, Dennis Bagshaw, sold the house's lead roofing and undertook demolition of the interiors in 1951–52, reducing it to a stone ruin.

+By 1978, areas of the gardens were again restored and concrete floors were inserted to the house ruins so that areas could be re-opened to the public.

+Property developer John Broome had married the daughter of Dennis Bagshaw in 1973 and subsequently bought a controlling stake in Alton Towers Ltd. Under Broome's direction, the theme park began to be developed within the grounds of the estate.
+It wasn't until 1984 that many features of the estate were designated listed status, including the house ruins as Grade II*.

 Theme park

-In the 1950s, parts of the grounds were partially reopened to the public by the Alton Towers Limited company.
+From its reopening in the 1950s, the site became a popular garden park and several attractions were added in the grounds.
 A 2 foot gauge miniature railway was opened in the grounds (closed 1997).
 Four years later, an indoor model railway, which had taken nearly three years to build, was opened in the chapel entrance.
 Up to 500 m of track encompassed a circuit covering more than 74 m2; the model also used about 100 gallons of water for its river and lake features.
 Visitors were required to pay a separate admission charge to view the attraction.
 The railway had 35 locomotives which hauled more than 200 items of rolling stock.
 During its history, the layout featured various trains representing examples from British railways, Italian electric trains with pantographs and Canadian Pacific Railways.
 Marketing literature often claimed the model layout was "the largest of its kind in the world".
 In 1993, the chapel was restored and the railway was removed and sold at auction.

-During the 1960s and 1970s, the grounds were redeveloped as a visitor attraction.
-There was a boating lake, a chairlift, and a small fair behind the ruins of the main house.
-Concrete floors were installed in Alton Towers house so that it could be opened to the public.
-The building was listed as Grade II.
+During the 1960s, the park continued to grow as a visitor attraction, featuring a boating lake, a chairlift, and a small fair behind the ruins of the main house.
+In 1979, the Alpine Bobsled ride opened.

-After millionaire property developer John Broome married the daughter of majority shareholder Denis Bagshaw in 1973, he bought out the controlling stake in Alton Towers.
-Over the next few years, he laid the foundation for the modern theme park by installing various permanent rides and developing areas of the grounds in progressive stages.
-In 1978, the newly restored sunken gardens featured in a series of 30-second TV commercials for Accurist starring John Cleese.